 The use of drugs and alcoholic beverages is inimical to the aims and purposes of our educational community.
 It can also be detrimental to individual members of the community.
 For both these reasons, Berea College prohibits the use of drugs and the use or possession of alcoholic beverages on campus or other College-owned property or when engaged in College-related activities.
-Smoking tobacco is prohibited on campus grounds and in buildings.
+Smoking tobacco is prohibited on campus grounds and in buildings except in certain designated areas.